Block 1 Hero Preview — Portable Battery vs Generator CA

 • UPS switchover protects sensitive electronics instantly

-• Fully silent — no noise complaints, no HOA issues
+• Near-silent — no noise complaints, no HOA issues

 • Zero emissions — safe in bedrooms and living rooms